-The Department of Physics and Astronomy at Millikin University was staffed for the 2006-2007 AY by two full-time Assistant Professors, Eric Martell (chair) and Casey Watson, as well as one adjunct who taught Astronomy labs and helped support the program, John Werner.
-As a new hire, Casey Watson, will greatly assist in the teaching of students and the management/development of programs, although staffing is still below what would be optimal.
-Both faculty will carry overloads for each semester in 2006 and beyond.
+The Department of Physics and Astronomy at Millikin University was staffed for the 2007-2008 AY by two full-time Assistant Professors, Eric Martell (chair) and Casey Watson, as well as one adjunct who taught Astronomy labs and helped support the program, John Werner.
+Eric Martell had a sabbatical for the Fall 2007 semester, during which time Casey Watson served as interim chair.
+Both faculty frequently carry overloads, although that has been moderated somewhat by combining the labs for the two introductory sequences, which reduced the number of sections the department needs to offer.
 The department is housed in the Leighty-Tabor Science Center (LTSC), which opened in 2002, and provides an adequate facility for the teaching of physics.
-Some of the space originally assigned to the department has been transferred to the School of Nursing, and additional space will be renovated this summer in order to facilitate the reaching of departmental goals.
-The department is also in the process of submitting a grant proposal designed to upgrade laboratory equipment to better fit with modern pedagogical techniques.
+The department is also in the process of submitting a grant proposal designed to upgrade our astronomy/astrophotography equipment to enhance education, research, and outreach.

 The number of students who are physics majors has grown significantly over the past three years.
 As of Fall 2004, there was one sophomore and three freshmen physics majors.
-By Fall 2007, we expect to have five seniors (one who is completing his degree as part of the dual-degree program at Washington University), two juniors, five sophomores, and three freshmen.
+In Spring 2008, we graduated our first class in five years, and each of the four graduates is expected to attend graduate or professional school in the fall, either in Physics, Chemistry, or Engineering (including one student at Washington University as part of the dual-degree program).
+In Fall 2008, we expect to have three seniors, three juniors, three sophomores, and five to six freshmen enrolled as physics majors.

-Most students who pass through courses in Physics or Astronomy are not Physics majors, and therefore serve as evidence for the department's extensive service to the University.
+Most students who pass through courses in Physics or Astronomy are not physics majors, and therefore serve as evidence for the department's extensive service to the University.
 In addition, because of the excellent astronomical equipment that the University has, the department serves the community by offering regular public viewings at the Requarth Observatory, as well as numerous public lectures to local groups, such as grade school, middle school, and high school students, Boy Scout troops, Girl Scout troops, and professionals from the Decatur area.